 - Drab, depressing living spaces

-Addiction triggers outside of the home are the most common of the possible threats when it comes to a person relapsing from an addiction.
+Addiction triggers outside of the home are the most common of the potential threats when it comes to a person relapsing from addiction.
 Because of the constant pressures to use drugs in today’s world, there is no escaping the problems that you will face in your everyday life.

-Pressure from other people
+Pressure from other people:

 They are nationally marketed sometimes without people even recognizing them.
 This is a costly business that has high demands for customers at all cost.

-Ignore the media and its pathetic attempts to get you to drink, smoke or pop pills as a way to remain younger, seem cooler, or fix something in your life that does not need to be fixed.
+Ignore the media and its pathetic attempts to get you to drink, smoke or pop pills as a way to remain younger, seem cooler or fix something in your life that does not need to be fixed.